 Medicaid & Budget

-EPSDT Medicaid: The state should review funding levels for mandated EPSDT services (including case management , rehabilitative therapies, and transportation including family van modifications) for Vermont’s Medicaid eligible children.
+EPSDT Medicaid: The state should review funding levels for mandated EPSDT services (including case management , rehabilitative therapies, crisis support, and transportation including family van modifications) for Vermont’s Medicaid eligible children.
 This review should result in increased funding to bring Vermont into compliance with federal EPSDT requirements.

 Children’s Integrated Services – Early Intervention: In order to assure that all children with a legal entitlement to services that are guaranteed by federal and state law, including Part C and B or the Individuals with Disabilities Education Act (IDEA) and the Early, Periodic, Screening, Diagnosis and Treatment (EPSDT) Services under Medicaid, receive these services at the level and for the duration medically and developmentally necessary, we propose that Vermont:

 - Appropriate additional money TBD to the Agency of Human Services (AHS) Department of Vermont Health Access (DVHA) and the Agency of Education (AOE) to increase access to EPSDT services.

 - Assure CIS services and EPSDT services are included in the planning and implementation of Vermont's single payer insurance system.